agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 #### Applying the patch - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/a58263155c9545063e3e3928e05e051b2e852d67)

-Lastly, we need to apply the patch, same as the other one.
+Lastly, I need to apply the patch, same as the other one.
 This is done in `StardewArchipelago.Locations.Patcher.VanillaLocationPatcher.cs`

 This uses harmony to set up the patch as a prefix on the original method.